Sign In

 1.

-Complexity of the signal system: The signal system of the New York subway is very old and complex.
-It does not have the technical capability to determine or report the exact location of each train in real time.
-For reference, the New York subway has been in operation since 1904.
-This year marks its 119th year.
+Complex signal system: The New York City subway’s signaling is extremely old and intricate.
+This system lacks the technical capacity to pinpoint the exact real-time location of each train or report it accurately.
+For your reference,the New York subway has been running since 1904,making this its 119th year.

 2.